Biologics and Small Molecules Research

-- Measure binding affinity of purified and non-purified biological molecules
+- Measure target binding affinity and kinetics of purified and non-purified biological molecules

-The development of Biologics based drugs is an expensive and lengthy process.
-Early discovery requires researchers to select multiple lead candidates, confirm their mechanisms of action (MOA) against target, and investigate optimal conditions for their production and functional activity before looking into their downstream critical quality attributes.
-The Octet system provides unmatched ease-of-use and throughput capability in research and assay development for screening and characterization purposes.
+The development of biologics-based drugs is an expensive and lengthy process.
+During early discovery, researchers must select multiple lead candidates, confirm mechanisms of action (MOA) against the target and investigate optimal conditions for production and functional activity before looking into their downstream critical quality attributes (CQAs).
+The Octet® system provides unmatched ease-of-use and throughput capability in research and assay development for screening and characterization purposes.

 High Throughput Phage Display Screening

-Phage display is a technique to enable the study of protein, peptide or DNA interactions with a target protein.
-This molecular tool enables the discovery of high-affinity binders by using bacteriophages to present a target protein on the exterior of the viral coat, while containing the DNA encoding the target protein inside the viral coat.
-The resulting displaying phages can be screened for binding against a library of peptides or proteins in a high throughput fashion.
+Phage display is a technique for enabling the study of protein, peptide or DNA interactions with a target protein.
+This technology enables discovery of high-affinity binders by using bacteriophages to present a target protein on the exterior of the viral coat (while containing the DNA encoding the target protein inside the viral coat).
+Resulting phages can be screened for binding against a library of peptides or proteins in a high throughput fashion.

-Due to its high throughput design, the Octet system is routinely used as a secondary screening platform for Fab fragments and non-antibody ligands derived from phage display libraries.
-Using immobilized antigen, an Octet system screen can provide affinity ranking data and estimates of association and dissociation constants for each primary hit.
+Due to its high throughput design, the Octet® BLI system is routinely used as a secondary screening platform for Fab fragments and non-antibody ligands derived from phage display libraries.
+Such a screen can provide affinity ranking data and estimates of association and dissociation constants for primary hits.

 Characterize Irreversible Inhibitors and Measure Commitment to Covalency

-The Pioneer FE system is a SPR platform that can be used with regenerable Streptavidin biosensors to reversibly capture protein targets and quantify the efficiency of covalent inhibitors binding to the target.
-The Pioneer FE system's irreversible inhibitor applications method can be used to determine inhibitor compound's commitment to covalency (Cc) as a metric for irreversible inhibitors.
+The Octet® SF3 system is a SPR platform that can be used with regenerable Streptavidin biosensors to reversibly capture protein targets and quantify the efficiency of covalent inhibitors binding to the target.
+The irreversible inhibitor applications method can be used to determine inhibitor compound's commitment to covalency (Cc) as a metric for irreversible inhibitors.